 Similarly, the trainers highlighted how topics are to be reported, ways of further investigation on reports, how other information based on these reports could be garnered.
 At the event, Assistant AG, Mr. Ashok Karki; Directors Mr. Dhurba Raj Bhusal, and Mr. Rajendra Raj Ojha answered the queries about reports and hoped that the media would circulate it and be proactive on covering performance audit reports extensively.

 Policy advisor at FF, Mr. Krishna Sapkota, addressed the workshop on how performance audit reports and Right to Information could be utilized together for the investigative reports as well as further reporting on audit reports findings.

 According to AG Ashok Karki, the Supreme Audit Institute (SAIs) with Freedom Forum was effective in engaging media and CSOs for promoting audit accountability.
 He praised the role of FF in this initiative and thanked all participants with the hope of their continuous engagement in the future.
 The workshop ended with appreciation and word of thanks from Assistant AG after the distribution of certificates to all participants.

-The training workshop was hosted by the Office of Auditor General & Freedom Forum with collaboration support from the Society of Economic Journalists Nepal with financial assistance of International Budget Partnership (IBP) at Sap Falcha, Thapathali, and Kathmandu on Tuesday 28of July 2020.
-21 (7 Female & 14 Male) economic journalists were present along with 3 officials from the Office of Auditor General in observer capacity in the workshop while Hari Bahadur Thapa & Taranath Dahal were trainers for the workshop.
+The training workshop was hosted with the collaboration support from the SEJON and with financial assistance of International Budget Partnership (IBP) at Sap Falcha, Thapathali, Kathmandu on July 28.
+A total of 21 (7 Female & 14 Male) economic journalists were present along with three officials from the Office of Auditor General in observer capacity in the workshop while Hari Bahadur Thapa and Taranath Dahal were trainers for the workshop.